BlakeACollins/ReactExercises/README.md

-# ReactComponent
+# ReactExercises

 The start of my React learning!
+A repo for the excerises I'm working on or have completed.

-Class Component and a function Component.
+Class Component and a function Component excerise.

-This repo also has the excerise SlotMachine in it.
+SlotMachine excerise.

-this repo also containes JSX Looping excerise.
+JSX Looping excerise.